overture-stack/docs/website/docs/use-docs/workshop/07-Troubleshooting.md

 `documentType` in `base.json` is always `"records"`, so the GraphQL query always uses `{ records { hits { total } } }`.
 If you see a `Cannot query field` error, it means `base.json` has the wrong value; verify that `"documentType": "records"` is set correctly.
 :::

 This should return a document count.
-If it fails, check `docker logs arranger-datatable1`.
+If it fails, check `docker logs arranger`.
 Common causes:

 - Elasticsearch is not yet healthy when Arranger starts, run `make restart`
 - `esIndex` in `base.json` doesn't match the alias in your Elasticsearch mapping